weikailin/theory-seminar/1-intro.md

    Eg, wrote your own, then google without edit.
 Good.
    Another eg, wrote your own, then google and edit.
 Shall cite or ack.

    Internalize your writeup.
 No direct copying.
 Must be explainable orally.
+Edit history (Overleaf) is recommended.

    See website for details.
  - Survey (quiz) due on Aug 23